 The REIT's ability to expand its asset base and increase AFFO per Unit through acquisitions will be significantly affected by the REIT's ability to leverage its relationship with the Dilawri Group to access opportunities to acquire additional properties that satisfy the REIT's investment criteria, including pursuant to the Strategic Alliance Agreement.
-As previously disclosed by the REIT, the Dilawri Group has two properties under development which represent an aggregate of approximately 75,000 square feet of GLA, consisting of a Volkswagen dealership property located in Barrie, Ontario and a Honda dealership property located in Calgary, Alberta (the "Development Properties").
-Construction in respect of the Development Properties was completed in January 2017.
-The REIT has begun discussions with the Dilawri Group to acquire the Development Properties.
-If acquired by the REIT, these properties are expected to be 100% leased to the Dilawri Group.
-As the REIT's acceptance of such offer will be conditional on market conditions and the REIT's due diligence, there can be no assurance that the REIT will approve such opportunities and acquire either or both of the Development Properties or do so on terms favourable to the REIT.
-In addition, there can be no assurance that the right of first offer granted to the REIT by Dilawri to acquire the Dilawri Group's interests in other properties will be exercised or that the Dilawri Group will dispose of interests in its properties.
+There can be no assurance that the right of first offer granted to the REIT by Dilawri to acquire the Dilawri Group's interests in its properties will be exercised or that the Dilawri Group will dispose of interests in its properties.
 The inability of the REIT to expand its asset base by virtue of its relationship with the Dilawri Group or pursuant to the rights of first offer may have a material adverse effect on the REIT's business, cash flows, financial condition and results of operations and its ability to make cash distributions to REIT Unitholders.